-DURATION: All fellowships will begin on or about September 1, 2024 and last through June 30, 2025.
+DURATION: All fellowships will begin on or about September 1, 2025 and last through June 30, 2026.
 Gaither Junior Fellows are hired for a period of 10-12 months.
-Some fellowships may extend through August 31, 2025 by mutual agreement between the research program and the junior fellow.
+Some fellowships may extend through July 31, 2026 or August 31, 2026 by mutual agreement between the research program and the junior fellow.

-SALARY AND HOUSING: The monthly salary is \$3,916.67, paid semi-monthly, subject to federal, state and local taxes.
+SALARY AND HOUSING: The monthly salary is \$4,000, paid semi-monthly, subject to federal, state and local taxes.
 A generous benefits package is provided, including medical, dental and life insurance as well as vacation leave.
 Gaither Junior Fellows will be provided up to \$1,500.00 (grossed up for taxes) in relocation support but are otherwise responsible for their own housing arrangements.

-All of the following must be submitted through Embark via the designated nominating official no later than January 16th:
+All of the following must be submitted through Embark

+[https://carnegiegaitherjuniorfellows.embark.com/apply/2025] via the designated nominating official no later than January 15, 2025:

 - Application information (see: Checklist) - An essay (personal statement) of one page or less, double-spaced on why the student would like to become a junior fellow. - Resume/C.V. (preferably 1-2 pages) - Two letters of recommendations.
 These recommendations can come from anyone the student feels can best speak to their abilities as a potential Gaither Junior Fellow. - Transcript of undergraduate records.
 The transcript may be unofficial.
 (We prefer unofficial) - An essay of no more than three (3) typewritten, double-spaced pages on one of the following topics.
 These topics are intended to test skills in analysis, logic, and written expression.
 The essays should be analytical thought pieces, not research papers.
-Students should submit an essay related to their primary research program interests, although the James C. Gaither Junior Fellows Program may ultimately select an applicant for a program outside of his/her designated primary interest or make an assignment to more than one program. - While candidates may indicate a second research program choice on the application, we encourage candidates to tailor their application towards their first choice.
+Students should submit an essay related to their primary research program interests, although the James C. Gaither Junior Fellows Program may ultimately select an applicant for a program outside of his/her designated primary interest or make an assignment to more than one program. - While candidates may indicate a second research program choice on the application, we strongly encourage candidates to tailor their application towards only their first choice.